DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 This hides most of the information we get from the Toil run.
 For more detail, we can run the pipeline with ``--logLevel=debug`` to see a comprehensive output.
-For more information, see :ref:`loggingRef`.
+For more information, see :ref:`workflowOptions`.

 Error Handling and Resuming Pipelines